This section discusses Stardog’s support for Kubernetes.

 Support for k8s is provided as Helm charts, which makes it easy to deploy and test in k8s.
 Helm charts describe the services and applications to run in k8s and how they should be deployed, providing a single means for repeatable application deployment.

-As of Stardog 7.3.0, the Helm charts are open source and available on GitHub.
+The Helm charts are open source and available on GitHub.

 To customize the Stardog image in k8s we recommend extending the base Stardog image and pushing your custom image into a container registry, either a local or on-prem registry, or a cloud-based one, such as DockerHub, Elastic Container Registry (ECR), Google Container Registry (GCR), or Azure Container Registry (ACR).